isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 Second scenario is called avalanche, which is selected by ``--scenario avalanche``.
 It first sends as many Discovery or Solicit messages as request in -R option then back off mechanism is used for each simulated client until all requests are answered.
-It will generate report when all clients will got their addresses or when it will be manually stopped.
+It will generate report when all clients get their addresses or when it will be manually stopped.
 Option ``-p`` is ignored in avalanche scenario.

 When running a performance test, ``perfdhcp`` will exchange packets with the server under test as fast as possible unless the ``-r`` parameter is used to